SouravSehgal-3009/Almanac-To-Do-App/README.md

-# Almanac-To-Do-App
+# Almanac- To-Do-App
-Almanac is a Django based To Do App  where you can add the tasks you have to do with task description and task priority level.
+Almanac is a Django based To-Do-App  where you can add the tasks you have to do with task description and task priority level.
 Almanac will store your data forever unless you delete it.
 Almanac provides you with multiple features like sorting the tasks by their priority level and searching the task by its title.

 # How to setup on Windows
 ***1. Clone This Project:*** git clone https://github.com/SouravSehgal-3009/Almanac--To-Do-App   </br>